pparth230/Parth.github.io/index.md

 ---
 layout: home
-title: Welcome to My Blog
+title: Blog
 ---

-Welcome to my personal blog where I share my thoughts and experiences.
+I write to make sure I have understood the concepts well